SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 initialized with an associativity of ``none``.

-The *assignment* of a precedence group specifies the precedence of an operator when used in an optional chaining expression.
+The *assignment* of a precedence group specifies the precedence of an operator when used in an optional chaining assignment.
-When set to ``true``, an operator in the corresponding precedence group will use the same grouping behavior as the existing assignment operators.
+When set to ``true``, an operator in the corresponding precedence group will use the same grouping rules during optional chaining as the existing assignment operators.
-Otherwise, when set to ``false`` or omitted, operators in the precedence group will use the same precedence in optional chains as all other operators.
+Otherwise, when set to ``false`` or omitted, operators in the precedence group will follow the same optional chaining rules as operators that don't perform assignment.

 The following form declares a new prefix operator: